MicrosoftDocs/quantum-docs-pr/articles/machines/qc-trace-simulator/invalidated-qubits-use-checker.md

 # Invalidated Qubits Use Checker

-The `Invalidated Qubits Use Checker` is a part of the quantum computer [TraceSimulator](xref:microsoft.quantum.machines.qc-trace-simulator.intro) designed for detecting potential bugs in the code.
+The `Invalidated Qubits Use Checker` is a part of the quantum computer [TraceSimulator]<xref:microsoft.quantum.machines.qc-trace-simulator.intro> designed to detect potential bugs in the code.
 Consider the following piece of Q# code to illustrate the issues detected by the `Invalidated Qubits Use Checker`.

 ```qsharp
 operation UseReleasedQubitTest () : Unit {